Modeling Quantum Noise in Nanolasers using Markov Chains: Outlook and Conclusion

 \section{Outlook and Conclusion}

-In this paper, we have established the formal connection between the ME and the so-called stochastic LMC, which treats laser populations as discrete integer variables.
-We furthermore showed that in the many-photon limit, the LMC simplifies to the LRE, thereby establishing the validity regimes of different approaches to quantum noise in nanolasers.
+In this paper, we have established the formal connection between the master equation and the so-called stochastic Laser Markov Chain, which treats laser populations as discrete integer variables.
+We furthermore showed that in the many-photon limit, the Laser Markov Chain simplifies to the Langevin Rate Equations, thereby establishing the validity regimes of different approaches to quantum noise in nanolasers.

 Our numerical comparison of accuracy and computational efficiency revealed that each method has distinct regimes of applicability.
-Gillespie's method provides the most efficient sampling of the LMC for small populations, while tau-leaping becomes superior for intermediate system sizes.
+Gillespie's method provides the most efficient sampling of the Laser Markov Chain for small populations, while tau-leaping becomes superior for intermediate system sizes.
 The numerical Langevin approach is only accurate and efficient for very large populations where quantum discreteness effects become negligible.

-We also showcase one of the main problems with solving the LRE numerically; below threshold, when the photon population is small, the Gaussian white noise can cause negative populations.
+We also showcase one of the main problems with solving the Langevin Rate Equations numerically; below threshold, when the photon population is small, the Gaussian white noise can cause negative populations.
 This has to be dealt with by limiting or preventing the solver from producing negative populations, which ultimately skews the noise distribution and causes inaccurate statistics.
-The analytical solution to the LRE works for the macroscopic regimes considered in this paper.
+The analytical solution to the Langevin Rate Equations works for the macroscopic regimes considered in this paper.
 However, if the laser rate equations are more complicated or large signal modulation needs to be studied, analytical solutions can be difficult, if not impossible, to obtain.
-The LMC method, on the other hand, has no such restrictions and is numerically stable: it can be used to explore more complex laser systems involving, e.g., non-linear mirrors \cite{Sloan2024Driven-dissipativePhotonics,Nguyen2023IntenseFrequencies,Rivera2023CreatingContinuum,pontula2022strong} or nanolaser modulation, both interesting research directions.
+The Laser Markov Chain method, on the other hand, has no such restrictions and is numerically stable: it can be used to explore more complex laser systems involving, e.g., non-linear mirrors \cite{Sloan2024Driven-dissipativePhotonics,Nguyen2023IntenseFrequencies,Rivera2023CreatingContinuum,pontula2022strong} or nanolaser modulation, both interesting research directions.
+Another interesting direction is to include the emitter-photon polarization $\sigma^\dagger a$ directly in the Laser Markov Chain.
+Langevin equations, which include these correlations, have previously been derived \cite{Maki1989InfluenceSuperfluorescence,Drummond1991QuantumMedium}, and thus it does not seem impossible to derive a Laser Markov Chain which includes such correlations.